BrianHenryIE/bh-wc-shipment-tracking-updates/README.md

 * On deactivation, unregister action scheduler actions
 * On activation, record the date and display an admin notice to the settings page until viewed
 * Admin notice when orders are returning
+* Admin email when order is returning
 * Admin notice when orders have not moved for x days (split domestic, international)
 * Search option for oldest unmoved? (select packed, sort by date )
-* Add bulk order action, single order action on orders list  "mark packed"
+* ~~Add bulk order action, single order action on orders list  "mark packed"~~
 * Try to catch when other plugins are setting the order status to completed, is that the correct status?
 * Use meta key to only send each email once for each tracking number.
 * Warn about custom order statuses accessed via REST API (e.g. fulfillment/dropshipping)